schustischuster/evoGE/compAnalysis/data/Expression_data/README.md

 ### Detailed description

+`comp_Brass_AT_inter_tpm_mat_deseq_sample_names.csv` contains the TPM expression values normalized by DESeq2.
+Expression data of the 1-1 ortholog genes was normalized between organs and species.

 `Brawand_inter_tpm_mat_deseq_sample_names_0_5_threshold.csv` contains the TPM expression values normalized by DESeq2.
 Expression data of the 1-1 ortholog genes was normalized between organs and species.
 Data was re-analyzed from the original raw sequencing data published in Brawand et al.(2011).

 `Brawand_intra_tpm_mat_deseq_sample_names_0_5_threshold.csv` Same as above, but the data was normalized within organs between species (intra-organ normalization).